 If the installation manager cannot find the necessary media for the install, users may see this error.
 Simply go through the installation manager’s Download Options, select “Download and install.”

-For help with installing, please see Installing SOLIDWORKS Electrical 2023: Tips and Tricks.
+For help with SOLIDWORKS Electrical installation, please see Installing SOLIDWORKS Electrical 2023: Tips and Tricks.
 If on active subscription with TriMech, do not hesitate to reach out to the support team if you’re seeing these electrical installation warnings or any other error messages that you’re not able to resolve.
 Our support team is available from 7am-8:30pm EST.